Legal status of fictional pornography depicting minors: Relevant Cases

+In 2013, the Supreme Court of the Netherlands ruled that "a realistic depiction of a non-existent child in the sense that the depiction is indistinguishable from real" is illegal, but that when "the persons depicted are 'not real children' and that for 'the average viewer (and also children) ... it soon becomes apparent that these are manipulated images'", such depictions are not illegal.
+The court arrived at this verdict due to the wording in the law, stating that the "or appears to be involved" section of the article could not be proven for works that can be immediately identified as fictional.
+The court further noted that the lawmaker did not intend for this phrase to criminalize all such depictions, rather only depictions that are indistinguishable from reality.
+As such the court noted that every such image should be judged on its individual merits.

+Legality

+While the 2013 ruling appears to set a precedent for legality of fictional pornography depicting minors, both the official government website and the official Dutch police website state that such depictions are illegal across the board.
+In practice any ambiguous material will be judged on a case-by-case basis, and the more realistic the material appears to be, the more likely it is to be declared illegal.
+However, at present no clear assessment can be made about the overall legality.

 Spain

 Spain allows drawn pornography which does not resemble real children, including cartoons, manga or similar representations, as the law does not consider them to be properly 'realistic images'.
 The Attorney General's Office considers that only extremely realistic images should be pursued.
 "In order to avoid undue extensions of the concept of child pornography, the concept of 'realistic images' must be interpreted restrictively.
 According to the Dictionary of the Royal Spanish Academy 'realist' means that which 'tries to adjust to reality'.
-Therefore, 'realistic images' will be images close to the reality which they try to imitate.
-However, too realistic image, even painting, is strictly prohibited due to the law of European Union, this can be understood as images can not be distinguished from children in reality by normal people.
-Therefore having realistic simulation materials that showing child porn, such as simulation pictures or videos, will be encountered penalty.
+Therefore, 'realistic images' will be images close to the reality which they try to imitate."
+However, images that are too realistic, even paintings, are strictly prohibited due to the law of European Union.
+This can be understood as images that cannot be distinguished from children in reality by normal people.